Penguins & Polarbears

 "Penguins & Polarbears" is a song by the Swedish punk rock band Millencolin from the album Pennybridge Pioneers.
 It was released as a single on 24 January 2000 by Burning Heart Records, including two B-sides from the album's recording sessions, "Queen's Gambit" and "Dinner Dog".
-An accompanying music video for "Penguins & Polarbears" was also filmed and released released on disc 2 for the CD release.
+An accompanying music video for "Penguins & Polarbears" was also filmed and released on disc 2 for the CD release.
 In Triple J's Hottest 100 for 2000 the song was number 41.